 Five pairs of nerves exit the spine in the lower back to form two sciatic nerves.
 The disc between each spinal bone maybe involved or quite simply, one of the vertebra at the exiting nerve root may not be functioning properly; Resulting in irritation, swelling and inflammation at the nerve root which causes pain in the leg.
 Fortunately, sciatica and lower back pain responds to safe, natural chiropractic care.
 Improving joint motion with a series of chiropractic joint adjustments has produced positive results for many.

-Headaches and Prevention of Migraines
+Headaches of neck origin and Prevention of Migraines

 A cause of headaches and migraines can be from spinal bones in the neck that aren’t supporting your head properly (caused by physical trauma, emotional stress, nutritional deficiencies or chemical toxins).
 This can affect the muscles that surround the neck which may then cause them to send pain signals to the head.